 By having an in-app chat, they will no longer need to switch between different messengers and look for work conversation.
 Now everything they need will be in one place, including sent photos and logistics documents.
 Moreover, your TMS will be able to extract this data and automatically link it to existing shipping orders.

 The same is true for calls.
 By tapping a button they will be able to call your office.
 It will let them quickly get in touch with any free logistics manager (or the one assigned to this specific shipping order).

 Finally, don’t forget about Push Notifications during your trucking and logistics app development.
 After all, this is one of the key advantages of mobile applications over websites.

 There are plenty of ways you can use Push Notifications to inform drivers about:

-What’s also great is that Push Notifications work automatically.
+Push Notifications work automatically.
 Your office staff won’t spend time on setting and sending them to keep the drivers informed on the latest changes.